-Due to energy efficiency, we may want to minimize the number of active actuator/sensors at each time.
+Due to energy efficiency, we may want to reduce the number of active actuator/sensors at each time.
 At the same time, we would like to have a performance that closely resembles that of the original system, when all available sensor/actuators are active.

-We investigate sparse sensor and actuator selection as particular instances where discrete geometric structures can be utilized to study network controllability and observability problems (cf. \cite{vassili1,vassili2,vassili3}).\footnote{From now on we will focus the paper on the actuator selection problem.
-The dual notion of sensor selection follows similar ideas.} A key observation is the close connection between this problem and some classical problems in statistics such as outlier detection, active learning, and optimal experimental design.
+We investigate sparse sensor and actuator selection as particular instances where discrete geometric structures can be utilized to study network controllability and observability problems (cf. \cite{vassili1,vassili2,vassili3}).
+A key observation is the close connection between this problem and some classical problems in statistics such as outlier detection, active learning, and optimal experimental design.
 In recent years, there has been a renewed interest in optimal experiment design which has a long history going back at least 65 years \cite{kempthorne1952design, allen-zhu17e}.